lars-frogner/Backstaff/README.md

 ### Compiling from source

 You can compile the code in this repository using the `cargo build` command.
 Make sure to add the `--release` flag so that optimizations are turned on.
+Features are specified in the same way as for `cargo install`.

 ## Using the command line program